Waste Management at Kumamoto University

-- 2. The storing of Kumamoto University waste shall be managed by the department so as not to interfere with the environment, safety, or hygiene.
+- 2. Waste storage at Kumamoto University shall be managed by the department in ways that do not adversely impact the environment, safety, or hygiene.

-- 3. The collection, transportation, and disposal of Kumamoto University waste shall be entrusted by the department to a general waste disposal contractor or an industrial waste disposal contractor.
-However, the collection, transportation, and disposal of combustibles, incombustible materials, bottles, steel cans, aluminum cans, PET bottles and metals will be commissioned by the university (excluding affiliated hospitals) to be handled by a general waste disposal contractor.
-Also, collection, transportation, and disposal of waste-such as fluorescent tubes, batteries, lead-acid batteries, dangerous bio-materials, hazardous sludge, equipment containing mercury, and chemicals – will be handled by an industrial waste disposal company commissioned by the Environmental Safety Center.
+- 3. The collection, transportation, and disposal of Kumamoto University waste shall be entrusted by the department to a general waste disposal or industrial waste disposal contractor.
+However, the collection, transportation, and disposal of combustibles, incombustible materials, bottles, steel cans, aluminum cans, PET bottles, and metals will be commissioned by the university (excluding affiliated hospitals) to be handled by a general waste disposal contractor.
+Additionally, the collection, transportation, and disposal of specially controlled industrial waste – such as fluorescent tubes, disposable batteries, lead-acid batteries, dangerous bio-materials, hazardous sludge, equipment containing mercury, and chemicals – will be handled by an industrial waste disposal company commissioned by the Environmental Safety Center.

-- 4. When commissioning a general waste disposal or industrial waste disposal contractor to handle the collection, transportation, or disposal of waste, the person in charge of the commission contract must confirm the various processes involved.
+- 4. When commissioning a general waste disposal or industrial waste disposal contractor to handle the collection,transportation, and/or disposal of waste, the person in charge of the commission contract must confirm the various processes involved.

-- 5. The person in charge of the commission contract must calculate the emissions for each type of waste.
+- 5. The person in charge of the commission contract must calculate the emissions for each waste type.

-- 6. If review of these processes are necessary, such will be decided by the Facilities and Environmental Committee
+- 6. If review of these processes becomes necessary, such will be decided by the Facilities and Environmental Committee

 Nov.
 30, 2011 - Approved by agreement of the Facilities and Environmental Committee